Vernet-les-Bains: Localisation

+View of the whole of Vernet-les-Bains from Pic de la Pena (or Penya).

+Geology

+The geology of Vernet-les-Bains mostly consists of formations between 300 and 600 million years old.
+These formations include iron ore veins which have been worked for centuries and which even appear in the centre of the village itself.

 Transport

 Close by is the Yellow train which runs 63 km from Villefranche-de-Conflent up to Mont-Louis and Latour-de-Carol.
 The line has the highest station in France at 1593 m and is both a lifeline during winter conditions and a tourist attraction.

 There is a "local" bus service between Perpignan & Vernet-les-Bains.

 Villefranche-de-Conflent is also on a regional train line that connects to Perpignan.